darKoram/ad_hoc_logging_and_diagnostics/README.md

               commands:
                 - /etc/init.d/rsyslog,
                 - service quantum-dhcp-agent status
-            # in addition, scripts in the templates can be executed
+            # in addition, scripts in the role's templates folder can be
+            # executed on the remote hosts and results gathered
               scripts:
                 - script1
                 - script2